Deaod/VoteSys/README.md

 Votes end after the timer runs out, or sooner if the outstanding votes can no longer influence the result.

 Defaults to `VEC_TimerOnly`.

+#### bRetainCandidates

+If true, candidates that no longer have any votes for them get retained.
+If false, candidates with no votes disappear from the list.

+Defaults to false.

 #### MinimumRepeatDistance